 Gunner; deceased (KIA, Hiroshima, 19 August, 1945

 Like many crews, Cartwright's became very close.
-The team was formed late in the war, and after basic training, flight training, navigation and bombing training, their long anticipated deployment the Pacific Theater of Operations was interrupted for a recall to advanced training in the new radar bombing technology.
-Their backgrounds were varied from shockingly dirt-floor poor to urban New York.
-The next-of-kin contact information, shown below, was attached to the Missing Aircraft Report (MACR).
+The team was formed late in the war.
+After basic training, flight training, navigation and bombing training, their long anticipated deployment the Pacific Theater of Operations was interrupted for a recall to advanced training in the then new radar bombing technology.
+The crewmen’s backgrounds were varied from shockingly dirt-floor poor to urban New York.
+The next-of-kin contact information, shown below, was attached to the Missing Air Crew Report (MACR).

 Co-pilot, S/N O-2067143 (MIA/KIA) Huntington, Arkansas